ece106/tomatocan/README.md

 The first 10 weeks of the program will focus on the CrowdPublish.TV test suite.
 Upon completion of the first 10 weeks, we will assess progress.
 Candidates will have input into the next steps and the future direction of the program.

 Possible direction after the first 10 weeks:
-- Two or three new candiates are selected and some of the original 6 stay on to mentor the next group.
+- Two or three new candidates are selected and some of the original 6 stay on to mentor the next group.
 - Six new candidates are brought on and each get assigned to pair program with one of the original 6
 - Continue for another 10 weeks, taking on increasingly difficult tasks without taking in new candidates
 - Some combination of the above, or a different direction not thought of yet